Donovan Williams (basketball)

-Donovan Kennedy Williams (born September 6, 2001) is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA), on a two-way contract with the College Park Skyhawks of the NBA G League.
+Donovan Kennedy Williams (born September 6, 2001) is an American professional basketball player, currently a free agent.
 He played college basketball for the Texas Longhorns and the UNLV Runnin' Rebels.
-Listed at 6 ft 6 in (1.98 m) and 190 lb (86 kg), he plays the shooting guard position.

 Early life and high school career

 Williams grew up in Houston, Texas and attended Elkins High School.
 He entered college as a four-star prospect and was ranked No. 61 overall in the country by Rivals.
 His team won back-to-back district championships and he was named the district MVP.
 He was also a two-time first team all-district selection and two-time all-state team member.
-He averaged 18.2 points per contest while leading Elkins to a 31-8 record and a trip to the Class 6A regional semifinals as a senior.
-He averaged 13.2 points per game while helping Elkins to a 29-12 mark and a trip to the Class 5A state quarterfinals as a junior.
+He averaged 18.2 points per contest while leading Elkins to a 31–8 record and a trip to the Class 6A regional semifinals as a senior.
+He averaged 13.2 points per game while helping Elkins to a 29–12 mark and a trip to the Class 5A state quarterfinals as a junior.